 James River - Tidal

-In addition, the tidal James supports a nationally recognized trophy blue catfish fishery, with people from around the country, nearby states, and other areas of the Commonwealth traveling to localities near the James (such as Richmond) to "fish for big blue cats in the James".
-What draws these anglers is the opportunity to catch fish which regularly weigh-in in the 30 - 50 pound range.
-The current state record blue catfish, weighing over 102 pounds, was caught in 2009 from the James.
-Hundreds of 30 to 60 pound blue catfish are pulled from the tidal James each year and its tidal tributaries.
+In addition to excellent bass fishing, the tidal James supports a nationally recognized trophy blue catfish fishery, with people from around the country, nearby states, and all areas of the Commonwealth traveling to localities near the James (such as Richmond) to "fish for big blue cats in the James".
+What draws these anglers is the opportunity to catch fish which regularly weigh between 30 and 50 pounds.
+Hundreds of 30 to 60 pound blue catfish are caught from the tidal James and its tributaries each year.

 In recent years, striped bass (rockfish) fishing has been excellent in the tidal James River.
 During the spring season, fishing for stripers near the fall-line can provide exciting action, particularly using top water lures.
-During the fall season striper fishing on the James is generally best downstream of the I-295 Bridge, with stripers also found in many of the larger tidal tributaries from the Appomattox River downstream.
-Late in the fall season, fishing for stripers is usually best further downstream, below the freshwater-saltwater license line, at the "mothball fleet", the James River Bridge, and the Monitor-Merrimac Bridge-Tunnel.
+During the fall season, striper fishing on the James is generally best downstream of the I-295 Bridge, with stripers also found in many of the larger tidal tributaries from the Appomattox River downstream.
+Late in the fall season, fishing for stripers is usually best further downstream, below the freshwater-saltwater license line near the "mothball fleet", the James River Bridge, and the Monitor-Merrimac Bridge-Tunnel.

-A restoration program for American shad was initiated in 1992, stocked fish have returned to the James as adults to spawn.
-In recent years the number of hickory shad in Virginia's rivers has increased dramatically.
+A restoration program for American Shad was initiated in 1992, stocked fish have returned to the James as adults to spawn.
+In recent years the number of hickory shad in Virginia's rivers has increased.
 As a result, spring shad fishing has returned to the fall line of the James, and anglers congregate here by the hundreds when the shad are running - the shad run typically peaks from mid April to early May.